victorwye/Blackjack-Simulation/README.md

 Blackjack strategy simulation

 **Background**
 The rules I am basing my game on is taken from bicycle cards website (“How to Play: Blackjack”).
-The perspective of the game will be slightly modified, mainly to compensate my lack of skills in this game.
+The perspective of the game will be slightly modified to a more beginner level playing field of Blackjack.
 With this modification, I am trying to find the best strategy to use heading into a casino and playing multiple games of Blackjack.
 I will be simulating multiple strategies and basing the results of all the strategies to pick the most optimal to use.

 **Rules of the game**
 To play the game is to first understand the rules of blackjack.
 Although the game does have levels of complexity built into it, I am planning to modify the game slightly to compensate for my novice skills.
 The modification will be taking out Double Down, Splits and Insurance options.
 These are some calls that I wouldn’t know when to use.
 To play the game, these are the basic rules: